Introduction

 Residency Practice Interviews

-A diverse panel of residents from area hospitals discuss the factors and considerations that went into creating their own personal rank lists, including topics such as post-interview communication, comparing programs, information gathering, couples match considerations and matching in a different geographic region.
-Moderated by the Director of Career Advising.
+A panel of residents from area hospitals discuss the factors and considerations that went into creating their own personal rank lists, including topics such as post-interview communication, comparing programs, transitional, preliminary and categorical program ranking, information gathering, couples match considerations and matching in a different geographic region.
+Moderated by the Director of Career Planning.

 Match Day

 Match Day is an annual nationwide event at which students learn which residency program they will be attending.
-It is coordinated by the National Resident Matching Program (NRMP) in Washington, DC.
-Match Day takes place in mid-March.
+It is coordinated by the National Resident Matching Program (NRMP).

 HMS Match Results